MDS BORID Day

 Southborough, MA

-Join fellow dental professionals at the Massachusetts Dental Society on Friday, March 20th, 2026, and complete your required BORID courses at their Southborough headquarters.
+Join fellow dental professionals at the Massachusetts Dental Society (MDS) on Friday, September 18, 2026, and complete your required BORID courses at the MDS headquarters in Southborough.
 Courses include:

 Registration: 7:30 am